 The converse is also common.
 One can meet the letter of compliance yet miss the security goodness the criteria are intending to deliver.
 We’re all familiar with “checking the box” to get through an audit, meeting the letter of compliance and missing the spirit.
 How can security and compliance teams work together to create a winning alliance, protecting data, developing according to modern practices, and still pass an audit?

 When it comes to the goals of both security and compliance, it boils down to one word: risk.

-Managing risk is the reason both groups exist, and that shared goal should inspire a combined effort to achieve it.
+Managing risk is the reason both groups exist.
+That shared goal should inspire a combined effort to achieve it.
 Both groups design, establish and enforce controls to protect an organization.
 With so much in common, it seems like these two should be natural allies, and often they are.
-So why does a situation like David and Candice’s occur?
+So why does a situation like our gap analysis occur?
 Perhaps grammar will point us in a helpful direction; in this case, verbs.
 Security and compliance are both something you have not something you do.

 So what do you do to become secure and compliant?

 Secure, prevent, protect, detect.
 These are the verbs of cybersecurity.
 Securing information assets from damage or theft is the mandate of the cybersecurity team, and the means by which they do that are predominantly technical.